 Orange County Zoo

-For animal lovers, one of the best things to do in Anaheim, CA, is to stop by the Orange County Zoo.
+For animal lovers, one of the most popular things to do in Anaheim, CA, is to stop by the Orange County Zoo.
 Located in Irvine Regional Park in Orange, the small 8-acre zoo features the animals and plant life of the Southwestern USA in their natural habitats.

 Highlights at the Orange County Zoo include mountain lions, bald eagles, great horned owls, coyotes, and black bears.
 Younger kids will also love the petting zoo, putting them face-to-face with goats, sheep, chickens, and pot-bellied pigs.

-The Orange County Zoo is open 7 days a week, all year round, except for Thanksgiving and Christmas Day.
+The Orange County Zoo is open seven days a week, all year round, except for Thanksgiving and Christmas Day.

 Missing the California seaside?
 Plan for a day trip to Huntington Beach.
 Known as Surf City USA, the coastal town lies just 35 minutes from Downtown Anaheim and is a wonderful escape from the landlocked city.

-If you’re looking to ride the waves, head straight for Huntington State Beach, home to some of the West Coast’s finest swells.
+If you’re looking to ride the waves, head straight for Huntington State Beach.
+Home to some of the West Coast’s finest swells, Huntington State Beach is one of the most famous beaches along the coastline between Los Angeles and San Diego.

 For another option to soak up the SoCal coastal vibes, meander down to Newport Beach.
-Just a half-hour from Anaheim, the glamorous coastal town is a wonderful day trip destination with plenty to see & do.
+Just a half-hour from Anaheim between Los Angeles and San Diego, the glamorous coastal town is a wonderful day trip destination with plenty to see & do for everyone, from beautiful beaches and outdoor activities to shopping and dining.

-Nature lovers should set their sights on the Upper Newport Bay Nature Preserve.
+Nature lovers should set their sights on the Upper Newport Bay Nature Preserve, one of the top tourist attractions in Newport Beach.
 Lace up your hiking shoes for a walk along one of its hiking trails to the sound of birds humming a sweet tune.

 If modern trappings are more your thing, focus your visit on Lower Newport Bay.
-Explore the delicious restaurants of the Cannery Village or around Newport Beach itself for a taste of some of the area’s finest seafood.
+Explore the cool coffee shops and delicious restaurants & bars of the Cannery Village or around Newport Beach itself for a taste of some of the area’s finest seafood.